dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 This now brings us on nicely to what I call the "normal" and probably the most common type of stored procedure; one that takes parameters and returns a result set.

-**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
-**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
-**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**

 ### A "Normal" Stored procedure ###
-This represents what I consider to be the bread-and-butter of stored procedures; a procedure that has only input parameters, and returns a single result set.
+This represents what I consider to be the bread-and-butter of stored procedures; a procedure that has only input parameters, no output parameters, and returns a single result set.
 It might be the "GetMeSomethingById" type of stored procedure.
-So below is our stored procedure.
+So taking the stored procedure below...

     CREATE PROCEDURE dbo.NormalStoredProcedure
         @Id  INT